taraokelly/Graph-Theory-Assignment/README.md

 # Graph-Theory-Assignment
 *Database designed with neo4j for the GMIT timetabling system.
 Third Year, Graph Theory, Software Development.*

+## Introduction

+Project spec:

+> "The following document contains the instructions for Project 2017 for Graph
+> Theory.
+You are required to design and prototype a Neo4j [2] database for use
+> in a timetabling system for a third level institute like GMIT.
+The database
+> should store information about student groups, classrooms, lecturers, and
+> work hours – just like the currently used timetabling system at GMIT [1].

+I focused mainly on implement a scalable DB.
+I designed it to accommodate the academic year; each year has to be unique and is the root node of each year.
+I designed a template to build the bones of the year; two semesters, with days, timeslots, rooms, courses in each.

+## Technolgies

+- Neo4j: The World’s Leading Graph Database.
+Version - 3.1.

+- Python3: Utilized etree library to parse element text.

 ## Database Design

 ### First Draft: